Contents On This Page

 Nail Splitting Horizontally

-A nail is said to rift horizontally when the division cut across the nails horizontally or sideways.
+A nail is said to rift horizontally when the division cut across the nails horizontally or sideways as seen in the above picture.

 Fingernails Keep Splitting: Causes

+Nails usually don’t split anyhow.
+So what causes them to split then?
 Nail crack or tear when they’re subjected to external pressure or trauma.
-Although they are various reasons why healthy-looking nails may suddenly become dry and split.
+Although they are various reasons why healthy-looking nails may suddenly become dry and split, the obvious of them all is constant exposure to water.

 Causes Of Split Nails

-If your nails keep splitting on the same place or down the middle.
+If your nails are constantly splitting on the same place or down the middle.
 Then you may be doing either of this.
 Below are just a few of the numerous causes of split nails.

 1. Nutrient deficiency